Israeli strike on Gaza apartment building kills at least 23, officials say

 The strike hit a four-story building in the Shijaiyah neighborhood of Gaza City and rescue teams were searching for victims under the rubble, according to the Health Ministry’s emergency service.
 The civil defense, a rescue group which operates under the Hamas-run government, said other neighboring buildings were damaged in the strike.

-The Israeli military said it struck a senior Hamas militant who it said was behind attacks emanating from Shijaiyah.
-It did not name him or provide further details.
+The Israeli military said it struck a senior Hamas militant who it said was behind attacks emanating from Shijaiyah, but did not name him or provide further details.
 Israel blames the deaths of civilians on the militant group, because it embeds itself in dense urban areas.

 As it ratchets up pressure on Hamas to agree to free hostages, Israel has issued sweeping evacuation orders in parts of Gaza, including for Shijaiyah.
 It has imposed a blockade on food, fuel and humanitarian aid that has left civilians facing acute shortages as supplies dwindle.
 It has pledged to seize large parts of the Palestinian territory and establish a new security corridor through it.